Titus (comics): Publication history

 Titus first appeared in Nova Vol. 5 #1 and was created by Jeph Loeb and Ed McGuinness.

 Fictional character biography

 Titus is an alien resembling an anthropomorphic white tiger who is a former member of the Supernovas, a black ops branch of the Nova Corps.
 He served with Jesse Alexander, a fellow Supernova and the father of Sam Alexander.

-After Jesse Alexander leaves the Nova Corps, Titus is attacked by the Chitauri, loses his right eye and arm, and obtains cybernetic replacements.
-After serving the Chitauri for several years, Titus comes to Earth in search of Jesse's Nova helmet.
+After Jesse leaves the Nova Corps, Titus is attacked by the Chitauri, loses his right eye and arm, and obtains cybernetic replacements.

-Titus confronts Sam Alexander and falsely claims that he killed Jesse, who was captured by the Chitauri.
+Titus confronts Sam Alexander and falsely claims that he killed Jesse, who was actually captured by the Chitauri.
 When Titus finds Sam, he threatens not only him, but everything he holds dearly to him in exchange for the Ultimate Nullifier.
 Sam retrieves his helmet from Titus and takes them both into outer space, expecting the lack of oxygen to kill Titus.
-When this plan fails, Sam takes the Ultimate Nullifier and accidentally activates it, killing Titus and a fleet of Chitauri.
+When this plan fails, Sam takes the Ultimate Nullifier and accidentally activates it, apparently killing Titus and a fleet of Chitauri.

-Titus later appears alive and works with Death's Head to ambush Sam and Richard Rider on Knowhere.

-Powers and abilities

-As part of the Nova Corps, Titus wields a Nova Gun and can breathe in outer space.